wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 });
 ```

-By default, WXT automatically setups up auto-imports for all of it's own APIs:
+By default, WXT automatically setups up auto-imports for all of it's own APIs.
+WXT also adds some project directories to auto-import from:

-<<< @/../packages/wxt/src/core/resolve-config.ts#snippet

-WXT also adds some project directories as auto-import sources automatically:

 - `<srcDir>/components/*`
 - `<srcDir>/composables/*`